 - Playing fetch with your dog

-Even before this year’s pandemic, Americans were suffering from a loneliness crisis.
+Even before the 2020 pandemic, Americans were suffering from a loneliness crisis.
 Nearly half of the respondents to a recent survey reported they “sometimes or always” feel alone or left out.
 Social play — gathering in groups to do something fun — is a reliable antidote to loneliness.

 We may appreciate this even more today.
 As the popularity of online happy hours, puzzles, and games now shows, we depend on other people to help us stay mentally fit.